 Map it out

-At our Raising the Standard Forum, consumers and staff of Co-health shared about their experience of developing an effective orientation and training program for consumers.
+At our Raising the Standard Forum, consumers and staff of Co-health shared their experience of developing an effective orientation and training program for consumers.

 A guide to common meeting terms